DevStack06/MERN-Web-App/README.md

-### Hello geeks ,I am new on the MERN stack so what I am learning during this lockdown period that I am uploading here .Anyone can take help from this reposiory and also suggest the modification .I am also new in term of writing the readme file so pardon me :smile: .
+### Hello geeks ,I'm new to the MERN stack,so whatever I'm learning during this lockdown period, is being uploaded by me over here.
+Anyone can take help from this repository and also suggest the required modifications .I am also new in terms of writing the readme file, so pardon me :smile: .

-### This repository consist both backend and front end codes
+### This repository consists of both backend and front end codes

 Before going to code make sure to install mongoDB database on your local system :sweat_smile: .For installing mongoDB you can take help from the [Official mongoDB Ibsite](https://docs.mongodb.com/manual/installation/) .For this project I am using the [Mongoose](https://mongoosejs.com/).